r-lib/rprojroot/tests/testthat/_snaps/root.md

     Output
       List of 13
        $ is_rstudio_project   : chr "Root criterion: contains a file matching '[.]Rproj$' with contents matching '^Version: ' in the first line"
-       $ is_vscode_project    : chr "Root criterion: contains a directory \".vscode\""
+       $ is_vscode_project    : chr "Root criterion: contains a directory '.vscode'"
        $ is_r_package         : chr "Root criterion: contains a file 'DESCRIPTION' with contents matching '^Package: '"
        $ is_remake_project    : chr "Root criterion: contains a file 'remake.yml'"
        $ is_pkgdown_project   : chr [1:7] "Root criterion: one of" "- contains a file '_pkgdown.yml'" "- contains a file '_pkgdown.yaml'" "- contains a file 'pkgdown/_pkgdown.yml'" ...
        $ is_renv_project      : chr "Root criterion: contains a file 'renv.lock' with contents matching '\"Packages\":\\s*\\{'"
        $ is_projectile_project: chr "Root criterion: contains a file '.projectile'"
        $ is_quarto_project    : chr "Root criterion: contains a file '_quarto.yml'"
-       $ is_git_root          : chr [1:3] "Root criterion: one of" "- contains a directory \".git\"" "- contains a file '.git' with contents matching '^gitdir: '"
+       $ is_git_root          : chr [1:3] "Root criterion: one of" "- contains a directory '.git'" "- contains a file '.git' with contents matching '^gitdir: '"
-       $ is_svn_root          : chr "Root criterion: contains a directory \".svn\""
+       $ is_svn_root          : chr "Root criterion: contains a directory '.svn'"
-       $ is_vcs_root          : chr [1:4] "Root criterion: one of" "- contains a directory \".git\"" "- contains a file '.git' with contents matching '^gitdir: '" "- contains a directory \".svn\""
+       $ is_vcs_root          : chr [1:4] "Root criterion: one of" "- contains a directory '.git'" "- contains a file '.git' with contents matching '^gitdir: '" "- contains a directory '.svn'"
        $ is_testthat          : chr "Root criterion: directory name is \"testthat\" (also look in subdirectories: `tests/testthat`, `testthat`)"
        $ from_wd              : chr "Root criterion: from current working directory"